ayushi3003/netflixclo/README.md

 # 🎬 Netflix Clone (HTML & CSS Only)

-This is a responsive **Netflix homepage clone** built using only **HTML and CSS**.
+This is a responsive **Netflix homepage clone** built using only **HTML and CSS** for learning and educational pursoses.
 It mimics the look and feel of Netflix’s official landing page as a front-end practice project.

 ## 🚀 Features